Atomox/prepcook.js/readme.md

 ### Just pass in a context:

-Variables get avaluated based upon whatever contect object you pass in.
+Variables get evaluated based upon whatever context object you pass in.
 You can only pass one, but you can traverse it yourself.
 Some functions, like `#each`, traverse them for you.

 ```
 {